Pylons/pyramid/docs/narr/urldispatch.rst

-relational database, and that relational database has no self-referencing tables that form a natural hierarchy, URL dispatch is easier to use than traversal, and is often a more natural fit for creating an application that maniplates "flat" data.
+relational database, and that relational database has no self-referencing tables that form a natural hierarchy, URL dispatch is easier to use than traversal, and is often a more natural fit for creating an application that manipulates "flat" data.

 Concept and Usage
 -----------------